rygelouv/android-audio-sensei/README.md

 # TODO

 This is library is still in active development.
 So you may encounter some bugs please create issues.
-This what remains :
+This is what remains :
 -  Handle Audio Focus
 -  Fix some bugs
--  Customize the look and feel of the `AudioSenseiPlayerView`
--  Give the ability to provide a custom layout file for audioSenseiPlayerView
 -  Allow to play audio in a background Service to keep playing even when the user leave the app or the current page and provide controls in a notification